awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/sales-compensation-report.md

-# Sales Compensation Report<a name="sales-compensation-report"></a>
+# Sales compensation report<a name="sales-compensation-report"></a>

  The sales compensation report is available to you only if you participate in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md)\.
-The report lists monthly billed revenue with additional customer information that isn't in the standard [Monthly Billed Revenue Report](monthly-billed-revenue-report.md)\.
+The report lists monthly billed revenue with additional customer information that isn't in the standard [Monthly billed revenue report](monthly-billed-revenue-report.md)\.
 The report lists the total amounts that AWS bills to customers for hourly, annual, or monthly usage of your product\.

 **Important**
  The amounts in this report reflect only revenue that is billed to customers, not amounts that are collected from customers\.

  The sales compensation report and the information that is shared with you as part of this program constitute Amazon's Confidential Information under our nondisclosure agreement with you or, if no such agreement exists, the Terms and Conditions for AWS Marketplace sellers\.
 You can use this information only for compensating your sales representatives by mapping AWS Marketplace revenue to the representatives by company name, geography, and AWS account ID\.
 You can share this information with employees who need to know it to understand the source of commissions that is payable to them\.
 Your use and sharing of such information must comply with the obligations in our nondisclosure agreement with you and the terms and conditions for AWS Marketplace sellers, including, without limitation, Section 3\.8 of the Terms and Conditions for AWS Marketplace sellers\.

-## Publication Schedule<a name="publication-schedule-4"></a>
+## Publication schedule<a name="publication-schedule-4"></a>

 This report is published monthly, on the fifteenth day of each month at 00:00 UTC\.
 The report covers the previous calendar month from 00:00 UTC through 23:59 UTC of the last calendar day of the month\.
 For example, the report published on May 15 covers from April 1 at 00:00 UTC through April 30 at 23:59 UTC\.

-## Billed Revenue<a name="section-1-billed-revenue"></a>
+## Billed revenue<a name="section-1-billed-revenue"></a>

  The billed revenue section of this report includes usage and fee\-based charges from the previous calendar month\.
 The following are the column names and descriptions\.